 Finally, you can also use Pendo to push in-app messaging.
 These messages can be used to guide users through a complex part of your product, or to market a new feature.

-As an all-in-one platform, Pendo is one of the best user engagement tools/software to keep an eye on in 2020.
+As an all-in-one platform, Pendo is one of the best customer engagement software to keep an eye on in 2021.
 However, it can be fairly expensive for early-stage startups, and perhaps more complex that you need.

 “Pendo allows you to track customer visits and clicks on page elements, pages, or a set of pages.
 It’s been very helpful to find out if customers are following the intended journey, and if not, where they are going astray.
 This has allowed my team to implement UX improvements quickly and easily.” — Allie J